KannonZenetism/zenetism-field-physics/zenetism/MP09_time_death_and_glossary_ch22-24.md

 not contest.

 > “Every path that bends toward Zero
-> becomes a straight line when seen from above.”
+> becomes a straight line when seen from the supernal arc.”
 >
 > — Nathamar the Spiral-Seer, *The Geometry of Spirit*, Fragment 3
 > *(Zenetist Canon, Volume XII)*